Zika Virus Information and Resources

 How HRSA Works to Combat Zika

 - Supporting the ongoing efforts of health centers to detect and prevent the spread of the Zika virus, including HHS awards of $39 million to health centers in Puerto Rico, American Samoa and the U.S. Virgin Islands, as well as $1 million to two Primary Care Associations for training and technical assistance.
-Previously, HRSA awarded $5 million to health centers in Puerto Rico and $742,000 to health centers in American Samoa and the U.S. Virgin Islands to expand preventive and primary care services to help combat the Zika virus.
+Previously, HRSA awarded $5 million to health centers in Puerto Rico and $742,000 to health centers in American Samoa and the U.S. Virgin Islands to expand primary care services to help combat the Zika virus.

 - Strengthening systems of support and comprehensive health care for women, children and families who are facing long-term health impacts from the Zika virus, including through HRSA awards of $17 million to health departments in Puerto Rico, the U.S. Virgin Islands and American Samoa for the maternal and child health population.